 Butterscotch pudding is nostalgic and classic.
 It is a delicious alternative when I’m looking to switch up the usual chocolate or vanilla pudding flavors.

-In my stockpile of pantry items, there is an abundance of butterscotch morsels that have been forgotten and unused.
+In my pantry stockpile, there is an abundance of butterscotch morsels that have been forgotten and left unused.
 It was the perfect opportunity to share a shortcut pudding recipe with you.
 Why is it a shortcut?
 That’s because butterscotch morsels are not used in a traditional butterscotch pudding recipe.
 The morsels make the recipe quicker and easier.

 Traditionally, the pudding begins with brown sugar, which is caramelized on the stovetop.
 Cornstarch is used as a thickening agent.
 Other ingredients include milk and/or cream, egg yolks, butter, and vanilla extract.
-The eggs must be tempered, which means they are beaten with some of the hot milk mixture before being added to the pudding.
+The eggs must be tempered, which means beating them with some of the hot milk mixture before adding them to the pudding.
 This process helps prevent the eggs from curdling.

 Recipe highlights:

-- Add milk, egg yolk, and cornstarch into a medium heavy-bottom pan on medium heat.
+- Add milk, egg yolk, and cornstarch to a medium-heavy-bottomed pan over medium heat.

 - Whisk constantly until milk is hot but not boiling.